Han Ji-pyeong: Casting

-Kim Seon-ho is a fan of writer Park Hye-ryun, having enjoyed her previous works I Can Hear Your Voice and Pinocchio.
-He also admires director Oh Chung-hwan's work, particularly The Doctors and Hotel del Luna.
-He was thrilled about the opportunity to collaborate with them after reading the script up to the fifth episode.
-Kim's impression of the story was, "I was really drawn to the fact that it captures the beginnings, challenges, and growth of young people.
-Above all, I absolutely loved the narrative of Han Ji-pyeong."
-In other interviews, he also said, "When I read the script, I was struck by its beauty.
-It's a story with a truly fairytale-like charm, yet at the same time, one that feels like it could actually happen.
-I suddenly felt like I could be a part of this story, so I was the first to say I wanted to be a part of it."
+Nam Da-reum was officially cast as younger Ji-pyeong in August 2020.
+Nam has frequently portrayed the younger versions of protagonists in projects written by Park Hye-ryun, including the Oh Chung-hwan-directed series While You Were Sleeping (2017).
+Regarding his casting, Nam remarked, "I'm so happy to be able to work with writer Park Hye-ryun and director Oh Chung-hwan again in the final days of my teenage years.
+I want to repay their trust with excellent acting.
+I think I'll be able to show viewers a side of me that's a little different from my previous child roles."

 Portrayal

 Even with Start-Up, at the beginning I doubted myself a lot and wondered if I was doing well.
 At first I portrayed the character a little heavier and sharper, but because it’s a youth drama we decided to soften him a bit, and we’ve been adjusting that as we go.
 Adding more wit and bringing out fun situations more.
 In the end that made the story flow more naturally and helped a lot.
 Still, at the start I was anxious because some aspects were different from the character I’d planned in advance.
 Ji-pyeong?
 Here?
 Really do it like that?
 I felt I needed Do-san to blend in more with Dal-mi, but I didn’t realize that then.
 So now I’m really grateful to the director.
 It’s become much more natural, and the drama feels more comfortable too.